FrancoisCarouge/Kalman/README.md

 ## Selected Tradeoffs

 In theory there is no difference between theory and practice, while in practice there is.
-The following engineering tradeoffs have been selected for the implementation:
+The following engineering tradeoffs have been selected for this library implementation:

 - Update and prediction additional arguments are stored in the filter at the costs of memory and performance for the benefits of consistent data access and records.
 - The default floating point data type for the filter is `double` with about 16 significant digits to reduce loss of information compared to `float`.